Rockets of Today

 Very little was known of this until 2020, shortly before the first test article was launched.
 As with Orion, they launched it into a high elliptical orbit and gave it a very fast and punishing reentry.
 Because of its chunky size, this required a Long March 5 — in fact, the maiden launch of the 5B.
 So like the Orion and the Orel, this is definitely being built to handle more than mere orbital flight.
 Like the Starliner, it uses airbags to land on dirt, and jettisons its heat shield first.
 The rest of the capsule is reusable... but that first test article landed with the paint deeply burnt over the whole surface, so a certain amount of refurbishment is undoubtedly called for.
 In one picture, the capsule appears to be shown with half if its skin removed, and deep thermal discoloration on the remaining skin, which was paintless.
 Nonetheless, they pronounced themselves satisfied with the heat shielding performance.
 More recent statements seem to suggest that the heat protection layer would need to be re-applied all over.

-China is quite determined to put people on the moon, and this is the craft that will get them to lunar orbit, probably atop a triple-booster version of the Long March 5.
+China is quite determined to put people on the moon, and this is the craft that will get them to lunar orbit, probably atop the Long March 10, which is superficially a triple-booster Long March 5, but is more powerful as it burns keeosene.
 The two-person lander, which is being developed several years behind the capsule, will be called Lǎnyùe (揽月), which means “Embracing the Moon”.
 Their goal is to land it in 2029.